Tour Ancient

 Brent Nagtegaal

-Brent first visited Israel in 2006 as a student volunteering on Phase 2 of Dr. Eilat Mazar’s City of David excavations.
-Since then, Brent has participated in all of Dr. Mazar’s excavations on the City of David and Ophel.
-Brent was Area Supervisor at the City of David in 2008, and on the Ophel at 2012, and 2013.
-He was an assistant curator for Seals of Jeremiah’s Captors Discovered exhibition in 2011-12, and the Seals of Isaiah and King Hezekiah Discovered in 2018-19.
+Brent first came to Israel in 2006 as a student volunteering on Phase 2 of Dr. Eilat Mazar’s City of David excavations.
+Since then, Brent has participated in all of Dr. Mazar’s excavations in the City of David and on the Ophel, and on most of the continuing Ophel excavations led by Profs.
+Uzi Leibner, Orit Peleg-Barkat and Yosef Garfinkel.
+Brent was Area Supervisor at the City of David in 2008 and on the Ophel in 2012–13 under the direction of Dr. Mazar, and again on the Ophel in 2026 under the direction of Professor Garfinkel.
+He was assistant curator for the Seals of Jeremiah’s Captors Discovered exhibition in 2011–12, the Seals of Isaiah and King Hezekiah Discovered exhibition in 2018–19, and the Kingdom of David and Solomon Discovered exhibition in 2024–25.
+He is the primary host of the Let the Stones Speak podcast and YouTube channel, and is a contributing editor to the Let the Stones Speak magazine.